milosgajdos/taurus/README.md

 You can run **taurus** using docker-compose.

 Out of the box:
-- **taurus** uses [NATS](https://github.com/nats-io/nats) distributed queue to queue pending and doomed tasks.
-You can implement your own queue that satisfies taurus ```queue``` interface and replace the basic queue implementation which uses NATS.
+- **taurus** uses [NATS](https://github.com/nats-io/nats) distributed queue to queue pending tasks.
+You can implement your own queue that satisfies taurus ```queue``` interface and replace the basic queue implementation.

-- **taurus** ships with basic Job store implementation based on by Couchbase inspired [gkvlite](https://github.com/steveyen/gkvlite).
-You can implement your own Job store that satisfies taurus ```store``` Go interface and replace the basic store implementation which uses gkvlite.
+- **taurus** stores Jobs in a local store implemented using [gkvlite](https://github.com/steveyen/gkvlite).
+You can implement your own Job store that satisfies taurus ```store``` Go interface and replace the basic store implementation.

-- **taurus** ships with its own scheduler worker which is responsible for detecting state of submitted Jobs and taking appropriate action like queueing them to particular queues, killing the doomed jobs etc. You can implement your own worker which satisfies taurus ```worker``` interface and replace the basic worker implementation.
-Worker does the heavy lifting behind queueing new Job Tasks and Killing stopped Job Tasks.
+- **taurus** implements a simple scheduler worker which does all the heavy lifting i.e.: detecting state of submitted Jobs and taking appropriate action like queueing them to particular queues, killing the stopped Job tasks etc. You can implement your own worker which satisfies taurus ```worker``` interface and replace the basic worker implementation.

 ## Example
 There are some example jobs in ```examplejobs``` directory.